Please press ctrl-F to search, or click on the questions below.

 With the introduction of the LOC Economy 2.0, only 5% is locked up in the bookings smart contract.
 The lock up period has been extended to six months.
 Decreasing the lockup amount and extending the time greatly reduces the impact of volatility, almost removing it from the equation.

 How does LockTrip make money if there’s no commissions?

 - Through appreciation in value of the LOC token.
 The team holds half of the supply of tokens for future expenditure, development, etc.

-- LockTrip works on the freemium business model; basic functionality is provided for free, with the option of paying a little extra for premium features such as credit card payment, volatility protection (for hosts), etc.
+- LockTrip works on the freemium business model; basic functionality is provided for free, with the option of paying a little extra for premium features such as credit card payment.

 What are the use cases of LOC?

 - Paying for accommodation, flight tickets and other yet to be announced services on the LockTrip Marketplace.
 All accommodation payments made on the marketplace by credit card, Bitcoin or any other currency are used to automatically purchase LOC from an exchange.
-Those LOC are then escrowed in a smart contract between the time of booking and the time of checkout, reducing the circulating supply for this time period.
+Those LOC are then escrowed in a smart contract for six months, reducing the circulating supply for this time period.